 If the piece has any upholstery, make sure it is covered.
 Remove any hardware.
 You can sand the wood surface a little with coarse-grit sandpaper to make the paint stripper work even better.
 But remember to check the paint for lead beforehand.

 - Apply the stripper

-Fill a tin bucket with the paint stripper and the using a paintbrush apply it to the surface in a thick layer.
-Make sure you get all the nook and crannies.
+Fill a tin bucket with the paint stripper, and using a paintbrush, apply it to the surface in a thick layer.
+Make sure you get all the nooks and crannies.
 Then you have to wait for it to work as long as it says on the packaging.

 - Scrape the paint

 Now it’s time for the elbow grease.
 Although most of the paint should come off easily, you still have to remove it using a plastic putty knife or a paint scraper.
 If you’re using a metal scraper, make sure you dull the sharp edges on a piece of sandpaper so you don’t damage the wood.
 Unless you’re repainting the piece, then you can skip it.
 For all the groves, nooks use a wire brush to remove the paint.